short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.6.1 =
+Release date: May 21, 2024
+* Fix: Folders from the uploads folder can now be selected as Custom Media even if the year/month structure is not used;
+* Fix: In certain cases PHP errors were generated when trying to optimize or even upload images;
+* Fix: Some typos caused warnings in some cases;
+* Fix: Fixed a typo regarding the number of seconds in a day (kudos to @JusGu for pointing this out);
+* Fix: Images with a size of 0Kb are no longer processed;
+* Compat: The integration with Formidable Forms now works directly in the Media Library (no need for Custom Media anymore);
+* Language: 5 new strings added, 2 updated, 1 fuzzed, and 2 deprecated.

 = 5.6.0 =
 Release date: May 2, 2024